-Step 4: Install the system—Installation tips
+Step 4: Install the the best DIY home security system—Installation tips

 Surface-mounted transmitters and magnets (Tip 1 below) are the easiest way to protect doors and windows.
 But there are approaches that add convenience, provide a neater installation and even save you a few bucks.